lgirao/lgirao/README.md

 - 📫 How to reach me: ... lesleygirao@gmail.com
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
 The odds of being born on Feb.
 29 are about 1 in 1,461.
-- Follow along on topics I find interesting and useful on Instagram: @code4freedom -->
+-->